MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > This method must be called before the `AppCenter.Start` method call.

-Then you can use the following API when you need to check for update:
+Then you can use the `checkForUpdate` API which is described in the following section.

+## Manually Check for Update

 ```csharp
 Distribute.CheckForUpdate();
 ```

-s
-This will send a request to App Center and display an update dialog in case there is a new release available.
+> [!NOTE]
+> A manual check for update call works even when automatic updates are enabled.
+A manual check for update is ignored if another check is already being performed.
+The manual update will not be processed if the user has postponed updates (unless the latest version is a mandatory update).

 ## Customize or localize the in-app update dialog